shgysk8zer0/shgysk8zer0.github.io/_drafts/just-a-concept.md

 to any given language?

 ## My solution to the madness
 We pretty much all use Git, right?
-Git has submodules, even if nobody uses them.
+Git has [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), even if nobody uses them.
 Git can also have plugins that add new functionality ([Git LFS](https://git-lfs.github.com/ "Git Large File Storage") is a great example of this).

+All of the installation of packages could then be done through `git submodule add`.
+Installing all updates is `git submodule update`.
+Getting the latest version becomes as easy as `git submodule update --remote`.

+Assuming you are already using Git, there's nothing more to install either!

+This is how I prefer to manage my packages.
+I get all CSS, JavaScript, fonts, and SVG images from submodules.
+Sometimes, since something like Normalize.css is expecting to be installed through NPM, the directory structure isn't quire ideal, but it certainly works well enough.

 What if we were to extend the functionality of submodules to fulfill the needs of all these package managers?
 I mean, submodules can already be used as-is for